docker/cli/docs/reference/commandline/run.md

 ```

 The `--volumes-from` flag mounts all the defined volumes from the referenced
 containers.
-Containers can be specified by repetitions of the `--volumes-from`
+You can specify more than one container by repetitions of the `--volumes-from`
 argument.
 The container ID may be optionally suffixed with `:ro` or `:rw` to
 mount the volumes in read-only or read-write mode, respectively.
 By default,
-the volumes are mounted in the same mode (read write or read only) as
+Docker mounts the volumes in the same mode (read write or read only) as
 the reference container.

-Labeling systems like SELinux require that proper labels are placed on volume
+Labeling systems like SELinux require placing proper labels on volume
 content mounted into a container.
 Without a label, the security system might
 prevent the processes running inside the container from using the content.
 By
 default, Docker does not change the labels set by the OS.